Aidar5/nattoeng/docs/source/exercises/12_exercises.rst

 Task 12.3
 ~~~~~~~~~~~~

-Create a print_ip_table() function that displays a table of available and unavailable IP addresses.
+Create a print_ip_table() function that displays a table of reachable and unreachable IP addresses.

 Function expects as arguments two lists: